dalealleshouse/software-simplicity/README.md

 techniques to root out all defects so we’re not even going to attempt to remove them all—and we’re not going to improve the techniques either.”

-“Patterns make it easy to make a system more complex.
-They achieve flexibility and variability by introducing levels of indirection, which can complicate a design.
-It’s better to start simple and evolve a design as needed.”

 1971, in The Psychology of Computer Programming, Gerald Weinberg wrote, “We shall be hampered by our inability to measure the goodness of programs on an absolute scale.
 But can we perhaps measure them on a relative scale—can we say